 This privacy notice explains how European Social Survey ERIC (ESS ERIC) collects, uses and shares your personal data, and your rights in relation to your personal data ESS ERIC holds.

-ESS ERIC is a data controller in terms of the Data Protection Act 1998 and the General Data Protection Regulations (GDPR) which will come into effect on the 25th May 2018.
+ESS ERIC is a data controller in terms of the UK Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 ESS ERIC is registered with the UK Information Commissioners Office (ICO) with the registration number ZA106409.

 The ESS ERIC website is provided by NSD - Norwegian Centre for Research Data, a data processor, who acts in accordance with instructions from the ESS ERIC.